 - Copy and recover old, low-resolution, and slightly scratched discs.

-- Quick access to video editing, and name and tag settings.
+- Quick access to video editing, fixing, codec, and metadata settings.

 Launch VideoProc Converter and click "DVD" on its homepage.
 Then click the "DVD Disc" icon to select the source disc.
 Tick "Auto Detect" to let VideoProc Converter recognize the disc file system type and click "Done".

 Step 2.
-Choose an Output Format for Copying DVD to Hard Drive
+Choose the best format for copying DVD to hard drive.

 Step 3.
-Export the DVD Copy from VideoProc Converter to Hard Drive
+Export the DVD copy to the hard drive directly.

-Bonus Tips: How to Play DVD Library from External Hard Drive
+Bonus Tips: How to Play the Content after Copying DVD to External Hard Drive

 To watch DVD movies from external hard drive on TV, you need to connect it to your TV set, computer, or projector via the USB-A port.